Armstrong Siddeley Heritage Trust

 Armstrong Siddeley Heritage in partnership with English Heritage, which now cares for the castle, has gathered a selection of artefacts and ephemera to tell the story of Siddeleys lifelong association with the glamorous worlds of motoring and aviation.

 The castle set high on a rocky outcrop overlooking the North sea, was recognised from the earliest times as a defensive position.
 With the arrival of the Normans a substantial castle was built, only to suffer the ebb and flow of the ravages of the wars through the following years.
-Fast forwards to 1894 when the first Lord Armstrong completed the restoration of the castle.
+Fast forward to 1894 when the first Lord Armstrong completed the restoration of the castle.
 The Armstrong family retain ownership to this day.
 Within the castle, there is The Armstrong and Aviation Artefacts Museum, where happily a few Armstrong Siddeley items, including a 1936 Armstrong Siddeley 14hp car, are on show.
+To see our display at Banburgh click here